shan-github-project/docker-gs-ping/README.md

 * Building Go modules and Docker images with `goreleaser`

+# Key Points for latest go release 1.19

+* certain module not required for go-- run this command go mod tidy  to clean up the go.mod file and the go.sum file in the current directory.
+It removes any unused modules that are no longer needed by the code in the project.
+* go test -v ./... cmd in WSL(ubuntu 20.0LTS) required gcc complier -- run these command
+                                   sudo apt update
+                                   sudo apt install build-essential
+                                   sudo apt-get install manpages-dev
+                                   gcc --version

 ## Want _moar_?!

 There is a more advanced example in [olliefr/docker-gs-ping-roach](https://github.com/olliefr/docker-gs-ping-roach) using [CockroachDB](https://github.com/cockroachdb/cockroach).